 Smart tip about Stephanotis seeds

-Feel free to give seed pods to your friends – they’ll have a greater success rate in planting than if you open the pod and give the seeds directly!
+Feel free to give full seed pods to your friends – they’ll have a greater success rate in planting than if you open the pod and give the seeds directly!

 Stephanotis seeds on social media